Deliveroo riders to seek employment rights at UK tribunal

 They operate in the gig economy, where many people work for different firms without a fixed contract, and are self-employed, entitling them to only basic rights.

-The firm says the vast majority of its couriers enjoy flexible working but some unions and MPs have criticised its practices and say riders should be entitled to rights such as holiday entitlement and the minimum wage.
+The firm says its couriers enjoy the flexible working but some unions and lawmakers have criticised its practices and say riders should be entitled to rights such as holiday entitlement and the minimum wage.

 Law firm Leigh Day, which is bringing the action, said it had submitted claims on behalf of 45 couriers and that a preliminary hearing will be held at an employment tribunal on Nov.
 2, where a timetable for the case will be set.